How to Hire Remote Workers as Contractors in Italy

 As a foreign company you might not be compelled to pay, but could be barred from future business activity in the country.
 This is one advantage to using an umbrella company or contracting with a limited company, as in each case the corporate entity is the ‘employer’ of the worker and can minimize the risk.

 Contractor Taxation has a global network of umbrella companies, including in Italy, who are ready to hire the contractor and administer all the tasks related to taxes, payments, and contributions.
-As a company looking to hire Italian contractors, you can recommend to the new hire that an umbrella company is used to assist with the relationship.
+As a company looking to hire remote workers in Italy, you can recommend that an umbrella company assists with the relationship to the new hire.

-Please contact us if you are interested in hiring an Italian or expat worker for your company, either as a contractor or a formal employee.
+Please contact us if you are interested in hiring an Italian or expat worker for your company as a contractor.